Eureka (organisation)

 Eureka is not an EU research programme, but rather an intergovernmental organisation of national ministries or agencies, of which the EU is a member.
-Cooperation and synergy are sought between Eureka and the research activities of the EU proper, such as with European Union's Horizon 2020 and the European Research Area.
+Cooperation and synergy are sought between Eureka and the research activities of the EU proper, such as with the European Union's Horizon 2020 and the European Research Area.

 History

 Founded in 1985 by prominent European political figures, Eureka has grown to one of the longest running European organisations dedicated to the financing of joint European R&D projects.
+Before, in 1954 Eureka Brussels was founded.
+For decades the biggest platform for proprietary technologies with more than 500 inventors of 40 till 60 countries and in average per year (Info: at Expo Center or Place de Rogier at Brussels Pyramid exhibition center) around 1,200 inventions.
+This platform was active till 2017.
+In 2018 Eureka Brussels was preparing itself for the 3rd millenium with updates in different fields: Technology Fund - Market Implementation of Inventions i.e. Waterdesalination via ACS Holding Tech.
+LTD - 2 Syndicates in the field of credit rankings i.e. ERA European Rating Agency and ARA African Rating Agency.
+Still the HQ is in Belgium; and previous head of International Jury is acting as 3rd President, Mr. Guy Van der Beken.
+(Info: www.eureka-hq.net).

 Foundation

-Eureka was established with the "Paris Declaration" of July 17, 1985, and its principles are based on the later Hannover Declaration, subscribed by Ministers on November 6, 1985.
-The two main founders were former head of states François Mitterrand (France) and Helmut Kohl (Germany).
-Other important personalities involved were Hubert Curien, French ex-Minister of Research and former Chairman of the European Space Agency and Jacques Attali, adviser to François Mitterrand.
+Eureka was established with the "Paris Declaration" of 17 July 1985, and its principles are based on the later Hannover Declaration, subscribed by Ministers on 5 November 1985.
+The two main founders were former heads of states, François Mitterrand (France) and Helmut Kohl (Germany).
+Other important personalities involved were Hubert Curien, French ex-Minister of research and former chairman of the European Space Agency, and Jacques Attali, adviser to François Mitterrand.

 Briefly, it is about assuring the technological independence of Europe in the key domains of the future; encouraging, wherever possible, co-operation between European businesses and researchers; mobilising the necessary financial resources; accompanying the efforts of our enterprises by creating the necessary environment and supporting the unification of our internal markets.

 There are numerous obstacles.
 Once the initial idea of Eureka was formulated, we were able to foresee the difficulties to be faced.
 But we know that each time we come together — for example to address high-energy physics, research into nuclear fusion, the development of an integrated space programme or the construction of crucial scientific equipment — our successes encourage us in the idea that we can work together in R&D areas close to industrial markets, despite the problems arising from the normal and legitimate competition between firms.
 François Mitterrand, Paris, 17 July 1985.